1aman1/cyl06t10/Graphs/README.md

 * visited lookup is not required for a Directed Acyclic Graph.

-* ALthough, cyclic graph, it becomes necessary to use the visited lookup while traversing graph.
+* Although for cyclic graphs, it becomes necessary to use the visited lookup while traversing graph.

 * for finding nodes or gathering shortest distances, it is beneficial to use BFS over DFS.